dineshmalekar/Simple-Codeigniter-Curl-PHP-Class/README.txt

 Author: Jason Michels
 Website: http://www.thebizztech.com

+UPDATE: I have removed the need to use setArray() or setString() when doing a post().
+I added logic in post() to check for an array.
+Examples below.

 This PHP class was built to make cURL easy to use with Codeigniter.
 You can use this for anything from getting the contents of a web page, to submitting data through API's.
 If you have any improvement suggestions or questions please let me know on GitHub or through my blog (info below).